 Partnerships: Statement of practice D12: full text

-This statement of practice was originally issued by The Commissioners for HMRC on 17 January 1975 following discussions with the Law Society and the Allied Accountancy Bodies on the Capital Gains Tax treatment of partnerships.
+This statement of practice was originally issued by The Commissioners for HMRC (previously Inland Revenue) on 17 January 1975 following discussions with the Law Society and the Allied Accountancy Bodies on the Capital Gains Tax treatment of partnerships.
 This statement sets out a number of points of general practice which have been agreed in respect of partnerships to which TCGA92/S59 applies.

-The enactment of the Limited Liability Partnership Act 2000, has created, from April 2001, the concept of limited liability partnerships (as bodies corporate) in UK law.
-In conjunction with this, new Capital Gains Tax provisions dealing with such partnerships have been introduced through TCGA92/S59A.
+The enactment of the Limited Liability Partnership Act 2000 created, from April 2001, the concept of limited liability partnerships (as bodies corporate) in UK law.
+In conjunction with this, new Capital Gains Tax provisions dealing with such partnerships were introduced through TCGA92/S59A.
 TCGA92/S59A(1) mirrors TCGA92/S59 in treating any dealings in chargeable assets by a limited liability partnership as dealings by the individual members, as partners, for Capital Gains Tax purposes.
 Each member of a limited liability partnership to which TCGA92/S59A(1) applies has therefore to be regarded, like a partner in any other (non-corporate) partnership, as owning a fractional share of each of the partnership assets and not an interest in the partnership itself.

 For the avoidance of doubt, this statement of practice does not apply to the members of a limited liability partnership which ceases to be ‘fiscally transparent’ by reason of its not being, or its no longer being, within TCGA92/S59A(1).

-Where it is necessary to ascertain the market value of a partner’s share in a partnership asset for Capital Gains Tax purposes, it will be taken as a fraction of the value of the total partnership interest in the asset without any discount for the size of his share.
+- Where it is necessary to ascertain the market value of a partner’s share in a partnership asset for Capital Gains Tax purposes, it will be taken as a fraction of the value of the total partnership interest in the asset without any discount for the size of his share.
 If, for example, a partnership owned all the issued shares in a company, the value of the interest in that holding of a partner with a one-tenth share would be one-tenth of the value of the partnership’s 100 per cent holding.

-Where an asset is disposed of by a partnership to an outside party each of the partners will be treated as disposing of his fractional share of the asset.
+- Where an asset is disposed of by a partnership to an outside party, each of the partners will be treated as disposing of his fractional share of the asset.
 In computing gains or losses the proceeds of disposal will be allocated between the partners in the ratio of their share in asset surpluses at the time of disposal.
-Where this is not specifically laid down the allocation will follow the actual destination of the surplus as shown in the partnership accounts; regard will of course have to be paid to any agreement outside the accounts.
+Where this is not specifically laid down, the allocation will follow the actual destination of the surplus as shown in the partnership accounts; regard will of course be paid to any agreement outside the accounts.

-- Where this results in a gain being attributed to a partner not receiving the asset the gain will be charged at the time of the distribution of the asset.
-Where, however, the gain is allocated to a partner receiving the asset concerned there will be no charge on distribution.
-Instead, his Capital Gains Tax cost to be carried forward will be the market value of the asset at the date of distribution as reduced by the amount of his gain.
+- Where this results in a gain being attributed to a partner not receiving the asset, the gain will be charged at the time of the distribution of the asset.
+Where the gain is allocated to a partner receiving the asset concerned there will be no charge on distribution.
+Instead, the gain is effectively deferred by reducing his Capital Gains Tax cost by the amount of his gain: the cost to be carried forward will be the market value of the asset at the date of distribution lessthe amount of gain attributed to him.
 The same principles will be applied where the computation results in a loss.

-An occasion of charge also arises when there is a change in partnership sharing ratios including changes arising from a partner joining or leaving the partnership.
-In these circumstances a partner who reduces or gives up his share in asset surpluses will be treated as disposing of part of the whole of his share in each of the partnership assets and a partner who increases his share will be treated as making a similar acquisition.
-Subject to the qualifications mentioned at 6 and 7 below the disposal consideration will be a fraction (equal to the fractional share changing hands) of the current balance sheet value of each chargeable asset provided there is no direct payment of consideration outside the partnership.
+- An occasion of charge also arises when there is a change in partnership sharing ratios, including changes arising from a partner joining or leaving the partnership.
+In these circumstances a partner who reduces or gives up his share in asset surpluses will be treated as disposing of part or the whole of his share in each of the partnership assets and a partner who increases his share will be treated as making a similar acquisition.
+Subject to the qualifications mentioned at 7 and 8 below, the disposal consideration will be a fraction (equal to the fractional share changing hands) of the current balance sheet value of each chargeable asset, provided there is no direct payment of consideration outside the partnership.